fibo/.software/README.md

 Add these lines to your `.bash_profile`.

-Please *Note* that if you are an Ubuntu user or you are using `.software` from  graphical environment rather tha a remote server login shell, you should use `.bashrc` file instead.
+Note that if you are an Ubuntu user or you are using `.software` from  graphical environment rather tha a remote server login shell, you should use `.bashrc` file instead.

     # Set .software target dir, defaults to ~/opt
     # [optional]